spacecatpixel/lokidocs/docs/Wallets/CliWallet/WalletRestoreSeed.md

 ## Step 7: Wait for the refresh process to finish

 For refresh process to start, you need to have your daemon running.
 Another option would be to use a remote node.
-For that, use the following command:
+For that, use the following command, replacing <host> and <port> with the host and port number of the remote node you are connecting to:

-`./loki-wallet-cli --daemon-address host:port`
+`./loki-wallet-cli --daemon-address <host>:<port>`

 Once refresh is done, you can use your full functioning restored wallet.
 Your public wallet address will remain the same.